Annual Conferences

 Future Conferences

 • Since our Paris Conference in 2003, Eric Van Grasdorff urges us to have a HumanDHS conference in Africa, and he suggests Cameroon, where he has one of his anchoring points.
-In our 2008 Workshop on Humiliation and Violent Conflict in New York City , Adenrele Awotona strongly supported this suggestion.
+In our 2008 Workshop on Humiliation and Violent Conflict in New York City, Adenrele Awotona strongly supported this suggestion.

 • Since our Berlin Conference in 2005, also Emmanuel Ndahimana urges us to have a HumanDHS conference in Africa, and he suggests Rwanda, where he lives.
+We had the privilege of accepting his offer for 2015.

 • Neil Ryan Walsh would like to organize a HumanDHS conference in Japan, either as a global or local meeting.